NCAS-CMS/cf-python/docs/source/installation.rst

 Some further dependencies that enable further functionality are optional.
-This to facilitate cf-python being installed in restricted environments in which these features are not required.
+This to facilitate cf-python being installed in restricted environments for which these features are not required.

 .. rubric:: Regridding